nakeDeb -- nakedWiki

 bashmount: manage your removable media

-pcmanfm has an automatic mount option, but if you are in CLI mode, ranger does not have tools to automatically mount/unmount removable volumes.
+pcmanfm has an automatic mount option, but if you are in CLI mode, lf does not have tools to automatically mount/unmount removable volumes.

 to facilitate the use of USB keys, nakeDeb integrates bashmount, a script by jamielinux which allows you to mount/unmount your volumes on the fly.